Download our FREE ebook on GDPR compliance. Download Now

 • The Privacy Rule which details how PHI can be used and disclosed;

-• The Security Rule that includes the necessary standards and safeguards needed to protect electronic PHI at rest and in transit;
+• The Security Rule which includes the necessary standards and safeguards needed to protect electronic PHI at rest and in transit;

-• The Breach Notification Rule that requires organizations to notify patients and the proper authorities in case of a PHI data breach.
+• The Breach Notification Rule which requires organizations to notify patients and the proper authorities in case of a PHI data breach.

-The Department of Health and Human Services’ Office for Civil Rights (OCR) has been responsible for the enforcement of HIPAA since 2003.
+The Office for Civil Rights (OCR), U.S. Department of Health and Human Services (HHS), has been responsible for the enforcement of HIPAA since 2003, ensuring compliance with federal law.

 Who does HIPAA apply to?

-The general tendency is to regard PHI as the domain of hospitals and healthcare institutions.
-In today’s digital age however, healthcare providers rarely operate independently: they often share information with business associates or require subcontractors to perform services that may require the disclosure of PHI.
+HIPAA compliance requirements extend to all healthcare organizations that handle protected health information.
+The general tendency regards PHI as the domain of hospitals and healthcare institutions.
+In today’s digital age, however, healthcare providers rarely operate independently: they often share information with business associates or require subcontractors to perform services that may require the disclosure of PHI.

-HIPAA covers all these entities: the actual providers that offer treatment, payment or operations in healthcare, but also all the associates with access to patient information that support them in the discharge of these services.
+HIPAA covers all these entities: the actual providers that offer treatment, payment, or operations in healthcare, and all the associates with access to patient information that support them in the discharge of these services.
 Subcontractors, as well as business partners’ own associates, must comply with HIPAA.
+These parties must enter into Business Associate Agreements (BAAs) to ensure full compliance with HIPAA regulations.

-Additionally, under the HITECH Act, healthcare providers are obligated to notify their business associates and subcontractors that they must comply with HIPAA.
+Additionally, under the HITECH Act, healthcare providers must notify their business associates and subcontractors that they must comply with HIPAA.

 What does HIPAA protect?